Experiential Learning Depot

 How to use community experts and the community as a resource in project-based learning infographic.

-4. Invite community members to come to speak to your students:
+4. Invite community members to come speak to your students:

-Ask community members to come to speak to students about a topic related to a project or to introduce a topic.
-This is a great option for those of you that can't leave the building.
-The purpose of an experience like this is not necessarily for providing expertise about a topic, but to inspire students and create interest in a topic.
+Ask community members to come speak to students about topics related to a PBL or to introduce a topic.
+This is a great option for those of you who can't leave the building.
+The purpose of an experience like this is to provide expertise on a topic, inspire students, and create interest in concepts, community issues, or topics.

 5. Invite community members to teach your students a skill:

-We have invited artists, chefs, architects, self-defense instructors and more to work with our students on a variety of skills.
-These experiences are usually related to a PBL but I have occasionally invited experts to the school simply to mix up the day and inspire ideas.
+We have invited artists, chefs, architects, self-defense instructors, and more to work with our students on a variety of skills.
+These experiences are usually related to the PBLs students are working on, but I have occasionally invited experts to the school simply to mix up the day and inspire ideas.

 6. Use the world as the classroom (if you can):